On Eigenvalues of Geometrically Finite Hyperbolic Manifolds with Infinite Volume: Bounding Small Eigenvalues from Below

-The proof of the above lemma is a simple consequence of formula $(3)$ on page $3$ from \cite{mckean1970upper}.
-We only need to show similar inequality is true in the $t$ direction, and then integrate over the base $H/ \Gamma$. \bigbreak
+The proof of \Cref{lm3.3} is a consequence of formula $(3)$ on page $3$ from \cite{mckean1970upper}.
+We only need to show similar inequality is true in the $t$ direction and then integrate over the base $H/ \Gamma$.
 The following proposition generalizes Lemma 2.4 of \cite{hamenstadt2018small} with essentially the same technique.
-Here comes the choice of $r$ that we mention earlier so that the estimates on the ends with infinite volume fit in with the estimates of the thin part from \cite{hamenstadt2018small}.
+Recall that the core $\widetilde{M} = \widetilde{M}(r)$ depends on $r$.
+The restriction on values of $r$ ensures that the estimates on the ends of infinite volume fit those of the thin part from \cite{hamenstadt2018small}.